MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 The code samples use the Azure Identity client library, which is the recommended method as it automatically handles many of the steps for you, including acquiring an access token used in the connection.

-### What resources can managed identities connect to?
+## What resources can managed identities connect to?

 A managed identity can connect to any resource that supports Microsoft Entra authentication.
 In general, there's no special support required for the resource to allow managed identities to connect to it.

 Some resources don't support Microsoft Entra authentication, or their client library doesn't support authenticating with a token.
 Keep reading to see our guidance on how to use a Managed identity to securely access the credentials without needing to store them in your code or application configuration.

 ## Creating a managed identity

-There are two types of managed identity: system-assigned and user-assigned.
+There are [two types of managed identities](overview.md#managed-identity-types): system-assigned and user-assigned.
 System-assigned identities are directly linked to a single Azure resource.
 When the Azure resource is deleted, so is the identity.
 A user-assigned managed identity can be associated with multiple Azure resources, and its lifecycle is independent of those resources.

 This article explains how to create and configure a user-assigned managed identity, which is [recommended for most scenarios](managed-identity-best-practice-recommendations.md).
 If the source resource you're using doesn't support user-assigned managed identities, then you should refer to that resource provider's documentation to learn how to configure it to have a system-assigned managed identity.